AcroMedia/ansible-role-virtual-host/README.md

     ```
     if there is only one site on a given server.

-- Not meant to be pretty or short, the DNS record for this name is expected to be controlled by Acro, and to indicate (for billing and sysadmin purposes) which server a particular project resides on.
-It also exists so your team (and/or the client) can get be sure everything works (with valid SSL), before the site's real DNS name is pointed at the server.
+- Its purpose is to be a DNS name that can be used to access the virtual host before (and after) the site's canonical DNS name points to the virtual host, so your team (and/or the client) can get be sure everything works (with valid SSL), before the site's real DNS name is pointed at the server.

-- **Do not change the value of `nginx_primal_name` after the playbook has run against your server**.
-File names created by the role are tied to the name you create, and so is the name of your NGINX config file.
-If you change it or remove this name, you will break most of your NGINX and/or your LetsEncrypt config, and will be left with a nasty mess to clean up.
+- When using letsencrypt, **do not** change or remove the value of `nginx_primal_name` after the playbook has run against your server**.
+SSL directory names created by the role are tied to the name you create.
+If you change it or remove this name, you will break your NGINX and LetsEncrypt config, and will be left with a nasty mess to clean up.

 - Not optional, and must be unique from the other nginx virtual host names on the server.